hristoz2020/milionaire-game-app/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project folder and run `npm install` to install the required dependencies.
-3. Start the development server with `npm run dev`.
+3. Start the development server with `npm start`.

 ## [Trivia API](https://opentdb.com/api_config.php)